-This outstrips everything but knowing the love of a goddess, Elminster thought, as he soared along pathways of white fire, feeling power surge through him.
+This outstrips everything but knowing the love of a goddess, Elminster thought, as he soared along path-ways of white fire, feeling power surge through him.
 With every passing instant the grandeur grew, as the Mythal expanded in size and scope.
-Half a hundred minds were at work, now, smoothing and shaping and making it all larger and more intricate; cross-connected here and augmented there, and guards stood watchfully, but peace held in the Chamber of the Court.
+Half a hundred minds were at work, now, smoothing and shaping and making it all larger and more intricate; cross-connected here and augmented there, and ...